 - Toronto Maple Leafs -170

-Most prominently used at European sportsbooks, this is also the format used by Ontario Lottery and Gaming’s Pro-Line games.
-The larger of the two numbers points to the favourite in the contest, while the lower value is for the underdog.
+Most prominently used at European sportsbooks, this is also the format used by Proline.
+The smaller of the two numbers points to the favourite in the contest, while the higher value is for the underdog.

 - Edmonton Elks 2.2